Jala, Hebron

-Jala is a Palestinian village village located in the southern West Bank, approximately 12 kilometers south of the city of Hebron, within the Hebron Governorate.
+Jala is a Palestinian village village located in the southern West Bank, approximately 12 kilometers north of the city of Hebron, within the Hebron Governorate.

 Geography

 Jala is situated at an elevation of approximately 793 meters above sea level.
 It is affiliated with the Beit Ummar Municipal Council and is located about 2 kilometers south of the town.
 The village contains several archaeological and historical sites, and grape cultivation is common in the area.

 Population

 According to the Palestinian Central Bureau of Statistics, the population of Jala was 249 in 2007.